vygr/ChrysaLisp/docs/CLASSES.md

 This is why the same named method on different objects can perform different actions, and why subclasses can redefine or enhance what a method does.

+C++ has this model for a `:vtable`, and folks may question why I did not go for a multi-method Lisp approach, but this model is very simple to understand and in this implementation we still have the option to mix methods into a class at runtime !!! as the `:vtable` set of functions is not static !
+There is a whole world of dynamic `mixin` method libraries possible here that C++ would not allow due to the dynamic nature of the ChrysaLisp method call mechanism .

 It's not a lot of source for the entire thing:

 ```file